cideM/fbrs/content/resume.md

 - Maintain and build CI/CD pipelines
 - Actively involved in delivering features end-to-end (from early design to post-launch monitoring and success metrics) and across different product teams
 - Participate in and contribute to QA, front end, platform, and Golang guilds
+- Create a small Typescript application to progressively enhance WebViews on iOS and Android devices

 ### Frontend Engineer
 <div role="doc-subtitle">AMBOSS | 2018 - 2019</div>